devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 If `long` is 8 bytes, and `int` 4 bytes, then `-1L < 1U` is true as you might expect.
 If both types are 4 bytes though, the relational expression is false!
-See *6.3.1.8 Usual arithmetic conversions*, paragrap *1*, for the details.
+See *6.3.1.8 Usual arithmetic conversions*, paragraph *1*, for the details.

 However, `-1 > 1U` is true because `-1` is promoted to `unsigned int`.
 Two's complement representation of -1 is: